 Meet the Board

-Mr. Rene M. Hutchinson - Vice Chairperson
+Mr. Rene M. Hutchinson - Chairperson

 Mr. Rene M. Hutchinson was named to the EIU Board of Trustees in October 2011.
 Previously, he had served on the Eastern Illinois University Alumni Association's Board of Directors since 2003.
 Mr. Hutchinson retired from Allstate Insurance in November 2013 after 27 years of service, working in various areas of the company, including finance, underwriting, agency sales and compliance.
 He is an active member of the community, speaking to Chicago area high school students regarding the importance of education.